 Divination Reading with the Tarot Card Deck

 Tarot is the extended deck of cards, usually 78, used for divination reading.
 It's an old tradition, dating back to the Renaissance.
-Here's how to do it, and the meanings of all the Tarot cards.
-You can also try it out online for free.
+Here's how to do it, and the meaning of each Tarot card.
+You can also get your own online reading for free.

-Tarot Online ReadingThe link below is to the webpage on this site where you can get your own free Tarot card spread and reading.
-It's the Celtic Cross, the most established and used of the Tarot spreads.
+Tarot Meaning Online ReadingClick the link below to get your own free Tarot card spread and reading of its meaning.
+It's the Celtic Cross, the most established and widely used of the Tarot spreads.
 Deal the cards and read their meanings.
 I recommend you to read about the Celtic Cross spread first (see the link to the left and below), but if you're impatient you can go ahead and try the Tarot Online reading immediately:

 Divination by ImagesIt must be understood that the Tarot cards work by images, especially the Rider-Waite card deck, which has descriptive and meaningful images for all the 78 Tarot cards.
 And that's the thing.